duytamvu24/Realtime-MRI-Pipeline/README.md

 1. **Analysis of spirometry data**
 2. **Correlation of spiro and ecg data**
-3. **Fine-tuning of the correlation using the respiratory belt signal and signal intensivity curve**
+3. **Fine-tuning of the correlation using the respiratory belt signal and the signal intensity curve extracted from a selected ROI in a single slice**
 4. **Insertion of respiratory parameters into the DICOM image data**
 - readout files
 - add spiro data into dicom tags
 - binning into 25 ecg-phases
 - binning into exspiration and inspiration of images
-- filter sequence of 25 mri images of each ecg phase in endexspiration for each slice
+- selection of 25 images, one for each ECG phase at end-expiration, from the MRI data to construct an image sequence of a single cardiac cycle for each slice

 The analysis consists of **three main scripts**.